spielcrypto/move-agent-kit/README.md

 <br />

-<strong>Move Agent Kit</strong> is a comprehensive toolkit designed to simplify AI agents' interactions with Move-based blockchains.
+<strong>Move Agent Kit Fullstack</strong> is a comprehensive toolkit designed to simplify AI agents' interactions with Move-based blockchains.
 It provides a unified interface for performing various blockchain operations, making it easier for developers to build AI-powered applications that can interact with different Move-based protocols and applications.

 The toolkit serves as a bridge between AI agents and Move-based blockchain ecosystems, enabling seamless integration of blockchain capabilities into AI applications.
 Whether you're building a chatbot with wallet functionality or a complex multi-agent system, Move Agent Kit provides the necessary tools and abstractions to handle blockchain interactions efficiently.